hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 Basically, O2 has you (your account ID) listed both as an owner and a group, and this is usually the assignment for the files and folders in your personal directory.

+### Interpreting the permissions string

+The permissions (first column) is provided as a string of characters.
+How do we interpret this?

 Let's have a closer look at one of those permission strings for README.txt: